...

 If I was a betting man I would have put money on the same tip popping up 3 or 4 times, but as you’ve seen every tip was unique and that, by accident, is a hidden, bonus tip.

-There really is no such thing as a top tip!
+There really is no such thing as a top yoga lesson planning tip.

 Everyone has their own unique, special way of teaching yoga.